berviantoleo/react-multi-crop/documentation/README.md

 # React Multi Crop (ReactMultiCrop)

-Easy and extensible react component to crop as multiple image
+Easy and extensible react component to crop as multiple image.

+## Announcement

+Version `0.22` and newer will be hosted at [npmjs](https://www.npmjs.com/package/@berviantoleo/react-multi-crop) only.

 ::: tip
 Explore components <a href="components/">here</a>